facebook/dotslash/website/docs/dotslash-file.md

 _independently_ of the providers, so all providers must yield the same artifact.

-The order in which providers are tried can be randomized by adding `providers_order: "random"` under the artifact entry.
+The order in which providers are tried can be randomized by adding `providers_order: "weighted-random"` under the artifact entry.
+This will randomize the order in which providers are tried, using an optional `weight` for each provider to bias the selection.
+For example:

 ```json
 {